Executive Peer Global Events

 Speaker: Joost Van Gemeren, Head of Engineering & Advisory Office | Stedin

-European Power Distribution & Smartgrid europe KEYNOTE SESSIONS
+European Power Distribution/Transmission & Smartgrid europe SESSIONS | Day 2 - Thursday 7th May

 Electricity System Challenges and Solutions under Accelerating Electrification: The Swedish Perspective